John J. Loud

 John Jacob Loud (November 2, 1844 – August 10, 1916) was an American inventor known for designing the first ballpoint pen.

 Trained as a lawyer at Harvard College, Loud worked at the Union National Bank in Weymouth, Massachusetts as a cashier.
 He was also active in his community as a member of his church, a trustee of many local organizations, and a member of local historical societies.
 Loud invented and obtained a patent for what is considered to be the first ballpoint pen in 1888; however, his invention was not commercialized and the patent would eventually lapse.
 The modern ballpoint pen would be patented later in 1938 by László Bíró, 22 years after Loud's death.

-Early life and career
+Early life and education

+John Jacob Loud was born in Weymouth, Massachusetts, on November 2, 1844, the only son of John White Loud and Sarah Humphrey Blanchard.
+One of his sisters, Annie Frances Loud, was a locally noted composer of "sacred music".
+He was a descendant of Francis Loud, originally of Ipswich, Massachusetts, and Mayflower passengers William Brewster and John Alden.

+He attended school in Weymouth, graduating from Weymouth High School, and later attended Harvard College, graduating from the latter in law in the class of 1866.